 eClosing allows investors to be more nimble

 Remote online notarization allows investors to close from their home, office – or even while traveling.
 This reduces the logistical complications associated with getting to the closing table and allows busy investors to maintain their day-to-day routines and travels without interruptions.
-Lorraine Perez, senior director of single-family rental services, says, “At ServiceLink, we’re problem solvers.
+Lorraine Perez, assistant vice president of single-family rental services, says, “At ServiceLink, we’re problem solvers.
 We’re prepared to get our investors to closing, no matter where they are.”

 In states where RON is not permitted or when investors are borrowing from lenders who have not yet adopted remote online notarization, hybrid closings – where the borrower reviews and electronically signs part of the closing package prior to closing – provide a convenient option.
 Hybrid closings, which can be completed whether the closing event is virtual closing or in-person, allow the borrower to review the closing package prior to closing.
 This process cuts down on the amount of time spent at the signing event.